cloudflare/cloudflare-docs/products/railgun/src/content/index.md

 title: Welcome
 type: overview
 order: 0
-pcx-content-type: landing page
+pcx-content-type: landing-page
 ---

-# Railgun Documentation
+# Railgun documentation

 Railgun is a WAN optimization technology developed by Cloudflare and is available to Cloudflare Business and Enterprise customers, as well as [Optimized Partners](http://www.cloudflare.com/partner-programs).
 Railgun requires a piece of software called the Railgun Listener to be installed on your web server’s network.
-Below is the activation process.
 Railgun takes about an hour to install, setup, and test.

-## User’s Guide
+## User’s guide

 General documentation for end-users
 <DirectoryListing path="/user-guide"/>

-## Miscellaneous Notes
+## Miscellaneous notes

-License information and ChangeLog:
+License information and changelog:
 <DirectoryListing path="/miscellaneous-notes"/>